This post is older than a year. Consider some information might not be accurate anymore.

-System load averages is the average number of processes that are either in a runnable or uninterruptable state.
+System load averages is the average number of processes that are either in a runnable or uninterruptible state.
 A process in a runnable state is either using the CPU or waiting to use the CPU.

-A process in uninterruptable state is waiting for some I/O access, eg waiting for disk.
+A process in uninterruptible state is waiting for some I/O access, eg waiting for disk.
 The averages are taken over the three time intervals.
-Load averages are not normalized for the number of CPUs in a system, so a load average of 1 means a single CPU system is loaded all the time while on a 4 CPU system it means it was idle 75% of the time.
+Load averages are not normalised for the number of CPUs in a system, so a load average of 1 means a single CPU system is loaded all the time while on a 4 CPU system it means it was idle 75% of the time.

 -p, --pretty = show uptime in pretty format -h, --help = display this help text -s, --since = system up since, in yyyy-mm-dd MM:HH:SS format -V, --version = display version information and exit

 uptime was written by Larry Greenfield ⟨firstname.lastname@example.org⟩ and Michael K. Johnson ⟨email@example.com⟩

 root@cinhtau:~# uptime 19:41:41 up 1 min, 1 user, load average: 0.31, 0.15, 0.05 root@cinhtau:~# uptime -p up 6 minutes root@cinhtau:~# uptime -s 2015-09-12 19:39:53 root@cinhtau:~# uptime -V uptime from procps-ng 3.3.9